 Hummingbird

-About Three Different Bird Days
+About Three Different Avian Holidays

-People love them.
+People young and old love them.
 Bird watching is a favorite pastime of millions of people.
 It is the most popular of hobbies that is enjoyed by people of all ages.
 Along with this popularity, it comes as no surprise that there is more than one day established to recognize, appreciate, and enjoy them.
 We suggest you celebrate all of these days.

 Movie of the Day: The Birds, by Edgar Allan Poe